 Portland has a deep and ugly history of racism, one that we for too long have chosen to ignore.
-We are determined in this moment to lament with and listen to our Black and Brown brothers and sisters, and to learn more about and recognize racism in our present and past.
+We are determined in this moment to lament with and listen to our Black, Brown, and Indigenous brothers and sisters, and to learn more about and recognize racism in our present and past.
 We see in Jesus a God who listens intently, grieves deeply, weeps, and prays.
 As followers of Jesus, we aim to follow his example.
-We are calling the followers of Jesus in Portland to stand in places where sins against the Black community in Portland have taken place, holding space for the pain that has occurred there, and pray and lament to God — turning places of pain into altars of prayer.
+We are calling the followers of Jesus in Portland to stand in places where sins against the Black and Indigenous communities in Portland have taken place, holding space for the pain that has occurred there, and pray and lament to God — turning places of pain into altars of prayer.

 In 1844, all Black people were ordered to get out of Oregon Country, as government leaders made plans to establish America’s first and only “all-white” state.

 Racism was deeply entrenched in the laws, culture, and social life of Oregon, making it an ideal climate for the rise of the Ku Klux Klan.

 Vanport was the nation’s largest wartime housing development where many members of the Black community lived as a result of racial segregation.
 In 1948, it was destroyed by a flood.